susanwrotethis/just-another-theme/README.md

 * Update CSS setting height of header when there is no logo.
 * Delete unused instructions file from lang directory
 * Add index.html files to prevent directory browsing

+### 1.1.1

+* Changed references to .sidebar-bottom class to .widgets-bottom in style.css for consistency.
+* Fixed a hex number in kiddie-time.css